 However, do spare a thought for the English Kings and Queens who, for a variety of reasons, had shorter reigns.
 And bear in mind that the length of reign is no indicator of how just and effective one of those English monarchs actually was.

-Here is a list of ten of the shortest-reigning English monarchs.
+Here is a list of five of the shortest-reigning English monarchs.
 Please note that Lady Jane Grey has been left off the list as she was proclaimed but never crowned; I hope this omission isn't as hotly-disputed as Jane's reign was!

 King Harthacnut was the last Danish king to rule England.
 The son of King Canute, his reign as English king might have been short but it is worth noting that he was King of Denmark in the five years prior to him becoming King of England.